stanford-cs248/draw-svg/README.md

 ### Grading

-The assignment is divided into seven basic tasks and seven advanced tasks, which are described below in the order the course staff suggests you to attempt them.
-Finishing the basic tasks will result in a grade of 92 points (out of 100 max) on the assignment.
-In general the staff views scores in the low 90's as very solid student work, and you can think of that level of effort as corresponding to a solid A- letter grade in the course.
-For students that have more time and really want to learn more graphics, you can earn extra points by tackling the advanced tasks.
+__The assignment is divided into seven basic tasks and seven advanced tasks, which are described below in the order the course staff suggests you to attempt them.
+Finishing the basic tasks will result in a grade of 92 points (out of 100 max) on the assignment.__ In general the staff views scores in the low 90's as very solid student work, and you can think of that level of effort as corresponding to a solid A- letter grade for this part of course.
+In other words, IT'S OKAY TO NOT SHOOT FOR 100.
+Students that have more time, really want to learn more graphics, or want to earn an "A" or "A+" on the assignment, can earn extra points by tackling more advanced tasks.
 The final grade for this assigment will be clamped at 100 pts.
-(And yes, we can always make exceptions for truly great work! ;-))
+(And yes, we are open to making exceptions to this clamp-to-100 policy truly great work! ;-))

-Draw-svg is made by humans, and will be graded by humans (the staff) looking at your results.
+__What is a "correct" solution:__  Draw-svg is made by humans, and will be graded by humans (the staff) looking at your results.
 We are not asking for a pixel-perfect recreation of the reference solution.
 Floating-point arithmetic on different architectures may lead to subtle inconsistencies that may make your solution a few pixels different than the reference.
 You should instead aim to have the bigger picture down: lines are in the general same area and thickness, no gaps in triangle fills, etc. It should be clear that if we held the two images together side by side, there shouldn't be a major difference to the human eye (we're looking for eye-level differences, not pixel-level differences).
 If you are unsure about grading, feel free to ask on the class discussion board.

-### Friendly Advice from your TAs
+### Friendly Advice from your CAs

-- On canvas we have a short introductory video for the assingment, it will walk through some of the starting code and functionality.
+- On canvas we have posted a short introductory video for the assingment, it will walk through some of the starting code and functionality.
+We recommend you watch it as you get started
-- You can edit `.svg` files directly.
+- You can edit `.svg` files directly in a text editor.
 Take a look at `svg/debug/` folder to see two simple files that you can edit to test the functionality of task 0 and task 1.
 Feel free to add in your own debugging tests here (these are not graded and merely here to help you).
-- As always, start early.
+- Start early.
 There is a lot to implement in this assignment, so don't fall behind!
 - Open `draw-svg/CS248/docs/html/index.html` with a browser to see documentation of many utility classes, **especially the ones related to vectors and matrices**.
-- Be careful with memory allocation, as frequent heap allocations can severely degrade performance.
+- Be careful with memory allocation, as frequent heap allocations can severely reduce rendering performance.
 - Be careful with types (e.g. float, double, int, uint8_t), casting, and using the right functions for each type.
 Take note of the `uint8_to_float` and `float_to_uint8` functions in `texture.cpp`, which you may find helpful for later tasks.
 - While C has many pitfalls, C++ introduces even more wonderful ways to shoot yourself in the foot.
-Later assignments will require you to use C++ classes and objects, so take the time to learn the new features C++ introduces.
+Later assignments will require you to use C++ classes and objects, so take the time to learn C++'s basic feature now.
 - Currently, `draw-svg` does not support rendering `<circle>` svg elements (which is different from `<ellipse>`).

 #### Getting Acquainted with the Starter Code